Oh Lucy! (2017 film)

-Oh Lucy! (オー・ルーシー!, Ō Rūshī!) is a 2017 comedy-drama film directed, produced, and co-written by Atsuko Hirayanagi, based on her 2014 short film of the same name.
+Oh Lucy! (オー・ルーシー!, Ō Rūshī!) is a 2017 comedy-drama film directed, produced, and co-written by Atsuko Hirayanagi, based on her 2014 short film.
 The film stars Shinobu Terajima, Kaho Minami, Shioli Kutsuna, Kōji Yakusho, and Josh Hartnett.
 It follows a lonely, middle-aged office drudge (Terajima) living in Tokyo who develops a crush on her English teacher (Hartnett) and decides to follow him to Los Angeles when he disappears.
 However, she ends up in the United States with her sister (Minami) and her niece (Kutsuna), as well as her English teacher.

 The film premiered in the Critics' Week section of the 2017 Cannes Film Festival.
 It was released theatrically in the United States on March 2, 2018, by Film Movement and in Japan on April 28, 2018, by Phantom Film.

 Plot

 Setsuko Kawashima is a lonely, middle-aged office worker in Tokyo who is aloof from her co-workers, lives in a cluttered studio apartment and is estranged from her sister, Ayako.
 One day, she meets with her niece Mika, who tells Setsuko that she signed up for a year of English classes but can no longer afford to attend, as she needs to save money and keep working.
 Mika persuades Setsuko to buy her out and sends her to the school for a free first class.

 At the school, Setsuko meets John, an American teacher who hugs her warmly, gives her the American name of Lucy and a bright blonde wig so she can adopt an American persona.
 She meets Takeshi Komori, a classmate in the English class who goes by the name Tom.
 Setsuko is quickly charmed by John and decides to continue attending classes.
 At their next session, she learns that John has abruptly quit to return to the United States.
 Outside the school, she spots John and Mika kissing and getting into a cab.
 Ayako informs her that Mika has moved to the US.

 Setsuko returns to English class, but finds the new teacher too conventional and leaves the school.
 When she receives a postcard from Mika containing her address in Los Angeles, Setsuko impulsively decides to follow her, with Ayako insisting on joining her, despite her strained relationship with her daughter Mika.
 It is revealed that Setsuko harbors resentment towards Ayako for stealing and marrying her boyfriend.

 Arriving in Los Angeles, the two are surprised to find only John at home, who claims that Mika has left him and he has no idea where she is.
 After raiding his room, however, Ayako discovers a postcard sent by Mika from a motel in San Diego.
 The sisters have John rent a car and drive them to the motel where Mika was last heard from.